Hey, check it out. I've finally gotten off my arse and written something fresh for people that actually read my shit. Hopefully it doesn't suck.

 "I hate speed bumps."
 He thought as he looked over at his twin sister, who was sketching yet another design in the sketchbook that lay open across her lap.

 "We're almost there."

-Alice looked up from her sketchbook and exchanged a glance with Anthony.
+Audrey looked up from her sketchbook and exchanged a glance with Andy.

-"Really, mum?"
+"Really?"
 She asked.
-Anthony turned around and looked out the rear window at the moving van that trailed behind their small car.
+Andy turned around and looked out the rear window at the moving van that trailed behind their small car.